With sweet fennel and fragrant Italian sausage, this skillet meal is a quick and simple dinner that packs loads of nutrition and flavor!

 Instructions

-• In a saucepan, combine the lentils with 3 cups of water.
-Bring to a boil, then lower the heat and cover part-way to simmer for about 10 minutes (the lentils should be cooked just part-way through (there should be some liquid in the pan still).
+• Soften the lentils.
+In a saucepan, combine the lentils with 3 cups of water.
+Bring to a boil, then lower the heat and cover part-way to simmer for 10 minutes.
+The lentils should be cooked just part-way through, and there should be some liquid in the pan still.

-• In a large skillet, heat 1 to 2 tablespoons of extra virgin olive oil.
-Add the sausage and cook over medium-high heat, tossing regularly and breaking the sausage up with a wooden spoon, until fully cooked and browned.
+• Meanwhile, cook the sausage.
+In a large skillet, heat 1 to 2 tablespoons of olive oil over medium-high.
+Add the sausage and cook, tossing regularly and breaking the sausage up with a wooden spoon, until fully cooked and browned.

-• Push the sausage to one side of the skillet and add the fennel, garlic, onion, carrots, and fennel seed.
-Add broth and red wine vinegar.
+• Saute the veggies.
+Push the sausage to one side of the skillet and add the fennel, garlic, onion, carrots, fennel seed, and salt and pepper to taste.
+Saute for 8 or so minutes to soften.

-• Add the par-boiled lentils to the sausage and fennel skillet.
+• Simmer the soup.
+Add the broth, red wine vinegar, and the par-boiled lentils with their cooking water.
 Bring to a boil, then lower the heat and let simmer, partially covered, for 15 to 20 minutes.

 Video